 “Après bon vin, bon coussin”

 It only took a three minute walk from our room at Chateau de Sacy to the town square, where Champagne Mobillion Père et Fils is located.
 It seemed faith, since we gazed upon their vineyards from our magnificent Salon d’Eugénie.
-The three cuvées we sample include the Brut Premier Cru of mostly Pinot Noir and Pinot Meunier, the Brut Millésime and a 100 per cent Chardonnay Blanc de Blancs.
+The three cuvées we sampled included the Brut Premier Cru of mostly Pinot Noir and Pinot Meunier, the Brut Millésime and a 100 per cent Chardonnay Blanc de Blancs.
 As from the first sip, I got hooked.
 Swept off my feet as they say, by the light and tiny bubbles, whizzing through the golden liquid and amounting to a crescendo of shooting stars.
 An explosion of delicately balanced flavors and texture, closing on a note of harmony and completeness when I swallow it down.
 Local champagne masters becoming the conductors of their own symphonic orchestra, hitting us with their high notes of brioche, almonds or citrus.
 A masterpiece that would even make Hans Zimmer himself burst with pride.

 There’s a French saying “après bon vin, bon coussin”, which means as much as “after good wine, you need a good pillow”.
 If that saying is good enough for wine, it might as well apply for champagne.
 I have to agree, the pillows in Salon d’Eugénie never felt softer than that night.